 Khao San Road

 o San Road is where all the backpackers go.
-It’s loud, busy and full of street food stalls selling pad thai noodles, som tum papaya salad, and fried chicken wings.
+It’s loud, busy and full of street food stalls selling pad thai noodles (something to learn during a Thai cooking lesson!), som tum papaya salad, and fried chicken wings.
 It’s also home to lots of cheap hostels, bars, and cafes serving up local beers like Chang and Singha.

 Siam Square is close to the river but further away from central Bangkok.
 It’s home to most of Bangkok’s skyscrapers and office buildings as well as some great shopping malls like MBK on Patpong Soi 1.